 The Historical origin of the event, in keeping with proof, is that once the death of his son, King Pratap Malla was terribly upset regarding his queen who was mourning.
 So, he declared that each family who had lost a member would be part of a procession to showcase the pictures or symbols of dead family members in the form of Cows.

 People within the procession are dressed laughably or as ghouls.
-They made funny faces and jokes, so that the silent majority of people would forget the grief of losing their worshipped ones.
+They made funny faces and jokes so that the silent majority of people would forget the grief of losing their worshipped ones.

-The festival began by a Paaneju priest introducing the idol of Rato Machindranath within the chariot.
+The festival began with a Paaneju priest introducing the idol of Rato Machindranath within the chariot.
 As Rato Machhindranath is a deity worshipped by many Hindus and Buddhists in the valley, the chariot carried through a variety of places in and around Lalitpur as well as Gabahal, Sundhara, and Lagankhel.

 The festival comes to an end on Bhoto Jatra when an elegant Bhoto (vest) shown from the chariot to the general public.
 Then the chariot is demolished, and also the idol of Machindranath is unbroken at a temple in Bungamati village for the next six months.

-The history behind the occasion states that once Lord Indra was fetching night jasmine from Kathmandu for his mother, he was captured and command captive by the locals.
+The history behind the occasion states that once Lord Indra was fetching night jasmine from Kathmandu for his mother, he was captured and commanded captive by the locals.
 Once they complete they’d captured Lord Indra, they were frightened and at once free him.
-Indra’s mother blessed town for releasing her son.
+Indra’s mother blessed the town for releasing her son.

-It believed that the capital of Nepal receives enough condensate even in winter months for cultivation owing to the blessing.
+It is believed that the capital of Nepal receives enough condensate even in winter months for cultivation owing to the blessing.

-The other attraction of the Jatra is that the Kumari Jatra which has chariots of goddess Kumari, Bhairav, and Ganesha being a force across completely different parts of town amid mascots and musical bands.
+The other attraction of the Jatra is that the Kumari Jatra which has chariots of goddess Kumari, Bhairav, and Ganesha is a force across completely different parts of town amid mascots and musical bands.

-Different Bhairavs (Sweta Bhairav, Akash Bhairav, and Baka Bhairav), Indraraj dyah and Dashavatar are exhibited throughout the festivals whereas Pulu Kisi (elephant dance), Majipa Lakhey, Sawa Bhakku, Devi Pykhan, Mahakali Pykhan are the assorted dance forms performed throughout the Jatra.
+Different Bhairavs (Sweta Bhairav, Akash Bhairav, and Baka Bhairav), Indraraj dyah, and Dashavatar are exhibited throughout the festivals whereas Pulu Kisi (elephant dance), Majipa Lakhey, Sawa Bhakku, Devi Pykhan, Mahakali Pykhan are the assorted dance forms performed throughout the Jatra.